Economic Opportunity Fundes Annual Budget and Tax Briefing

 RECAP + RECORDING: State Budget and Tax Outlook

-RECAP + VIDEO: Celebrating 2024 Law & Social Policy Legacy Award Winner, Make the Road New Jersey
+RECAP + VIDEO: Celebrating our 2025 Law & Social Policy Legacy Award Winner, Missouri Workers Center

 The Law & Social Policy Legacy Award was established in 2020 to recognize organizations defending and advocating for low-wage workers’ rights and to increase knowledge of this work in the philanthropic community.
 A $10,000 award will be given by EOF with support from the Public Welfare Foundation annually until 2030 as a part of their legacy investment into the Workers’ Rights field.
-We recognized and celebrated our 2024 award winner, Make the Road New Jersey, as part of this briefing.Read More »
+We recognized and celebrated our 2025 award winner, Missouri Workers Center, as part of this briefing.Read More »

 Related Resources